 Theatre review: The Girl on the Train

-It was one we have been waiting for, having loved Paula Hawkins’ original book and liked the subsequent film, so could this chilling tale translate to a play?
+It was one we have been waiting for, with many of us having loved Paula Hawkins’ original book and the subsequent film, so does this chilling tale translate to a play?
 It is a tall order.
 The complexities of a psychological thriller are not so easily delivered on stage, particularly one in which so much happens inside the mind.

 More local theatre reviews: www.timeandleisure.co.uk/whats-on/